Current Students

 To provide a more consistent and guided structure during the second year, doctoral students will also be required to produce a formal research paper.
 Students will produce a formal written proposal for a paper, which will be approved by the faculty advisor of the student’s Working Group.

-More information on the requirements for the research paper can be found in a pdf in the sidebar.
+More information on the requirements for the research paper can be found in the Graduate Program Handbook.

 Requirements to Advance to Candidacy

 Once all field courses, field electives, and research paper requirements have been completed, students are required to advance to candidacy.
-To advance, students form a dissertation committee, and will present a dissertation proposal to the committee’s dissertation chair.
+To advance, students form a dissertation committee, and will present a dissertation proposal to the committee in their Econ 290 research seminar group.

 All students are required to advance to candidacy by the end of the Fall Quarter of their fourth year.

-Guidelines for the dissertation can be downloaded from the sidebar.
+Guidelines for the dissertation can be downloaded here.

 Fifth Year, Job Market, and Graduation